 Weather in Whistler

 However, this also means that it is a great time to have your snowy mountain adventures and plan that memorable ski vacation with the whole family.
-The remainder of winters have moderate temperature due to the town’s coastal proximity.
+The remainder of winters has moderate temperatures due to the town’s coastal proximity.
 As with all other regions of Canada, Whistler immigration also means having to endure the cold when the sky turns white.

 Entertainment in Whistler